World of Redemption world illustration - Western theme

 New Hanover

-New Hanover presents a balanced combination of dense forests and open plains, split into three distinct areas: the lush Cumberland Forest in the northeast, the expansive prairie plains of The Heartlands in the center, and the hilly, misty Roanoke Ridge to the east.
-This region maintains a quaint, rustic charm reminiscent of a bygone era, with minimal signs of modernity akin to New Austin.
-The O'Driscoll Boys, often called "O'Driscolls," are a prominent outlaw gang led by Colm O'Driscoll, infamous for his fierce enmity with Dutch van der Linde and his crew.
-Long before this, the O'Driscolls were once allies of Dutch's gang, but their alliance deteriorated, leading to a protracted and brutal conflict.
-Unlike highly skilled fighters, the O'Driscolls depend on overwhelming numbers; their gang is large and composed of quickly replaceable members.
-Their aggressive presence is felt throughout areas such as The Heartlands, Cumberland Forest, and Big Valley.
+New Hanover features a mix of dense forests and open plains, divided into three key areas: the Cumberland Forest in the northeast, the vast prairie of The Heartlands in the center, and the hilly, misty Roanoke Ridge to the east.
+This region has a quaint charm reminiscent of a bygone era, showing few signs of modernity like New Austin.
+The O'Driscoll Boys, often referred to as "O'Driscolls," are a notorious gang led by Colm O'Driscoll, famous for his fierce rivalry with Dutch van der Linde.
+Previously allies, the O'Driscolls' relationship with Dutch's gang soured, leading to a brutal conflict.
+Rather than relying on combat skill, the O'Driscolls depend on their large numbers and quickly replaceable members, making their aggressive presence felt across The Heartlands, Cumberland Forest, and Big Valley.
+The New Hanover Gazette is sold in New Hanover.

 Rhodes